stillinbeta/srecon-k8s-tutorial/tutorial4.md

 This file contains any number of credentials (which can be passwords, client certificates, or cloud provider tokens), as well as an address to connect to.

-In our case, it'll be a local IP addresses and credentials signed by by the apiserver certificate authority.
+In our case, it'll be a local IP addresses and credentials signed by by the API server certificate authority.

 We can get kubeadm to generate this: